1. Appointment of Ministers:

 They assist the Minister in charge of a Department or Ministry and take no part in Cabinet deliberations.

 3. Size of the Council of Minister:

 The original constitution did not provide for limiting the size of ministry.
 As a result, it remained the discretion of Prime Minister to increase or decrease the number of Council of Ministers.
 Recently, Parliament has limited the size of ministry not to exceed 15% of the effective strength of the lower house in Parliament and Assemblies in States.

 A Minister must be a member of either House of the Parliament.
 A non-member can also be appointed as Minister but he must get himself elected to either House of Parliament before the expiry of a period of six months commencing from their appointment.

 5. Collective Responsibility:

+In essence, Indian Constitution follows in the British Principle except as to the legal responsibility of individual Ministers for acts done by or on behalf of the President.
 According to Article 75(3) of the Constitution “The Council of Ministers shall be collectively responsible to the House of People.”
 So, the Ministry, as a body, shall be under a constitutional obligation to resign as soon as it loses the confidence of the popular House of the Legislature.
 The collective responsibility is to the House of the People even though some of the Ministers may be members of the Council of States.

 6. Individual Responsibility: